The Statistical Properties of Superfluid Turbulence in $^4$He from the Hall-Vinen-Bekharevich-Khalatnikov Model: RESULTS

 here, $\alpha =$ n or s, for the normal fluid and superfluid, respectively.
 In the inertial range $\eta_d \ll l \ll L$, $S_p^{\alpha}(l) \sim l^{\zeta_p^{\alpha}}$; we can use this scaling form to extract the exponents $\zeta_p^{\alpha}$ from $S_p^{\alpha}(l)$.
 Furthermore, we can extend the scaling range by using the extended-self-similarity (ESS) method~\cite{pandit2017overview,dhar1997some,benzi1993extended,chakraborty2010extended} to calculate the exponent ratio $\zeta_p^{\alpha}/\zeta_3^{\alpha}$ from the inertial-range slopes of log-log plots of $S_p^{\alpha}(l)$ versus $S_3^{\alpha}(l)$.
 In Figs.~\ref{fig:PiZeta} (a) and (b) we plot, respectively, the exponent ratios $\zeta_p^{\rm n}/\zeta_3^{\rm n}$ and $\zeta_p^{\rm s}/ \zeta_3^{\rm s}$ versus the order $p$ ($p \leq 6$).
 Figures~\ref{fig:PiZeta} (c), and (d) show the plots of these exponent ratios versus the temperature $T$; the dashed lines give the K41 result for these exponent ratios; in Table \ref{tab:ESSZetas} we give the numerical values of these exponents ratios (along with error bars, which we determine by a local-slope analysis).
 From Figs.~\ref{fig:PiZeta} (c) and (d), we observe that $\zeta^{\rm n}_p/\zeta^3_p$, $\zeta^{\rm s}_p/\zeta^{\rm s}_3 > p/3$ for $p = 1$ to $2$, and $\zeta^{\rm n}_p/\zeta^3_p$, $\zeta^{\rm s}_p/ \zeta^{\rm s}_3 < p/3$ for $p = 4$ to $6$; these are clear signatures of intermittency in superfluid turbulence.
 Furthermore, we observe that the values of the ratios $\zeta^{\rm n}_p/\zeta^3_p$ and $\zeta^{\rm s}_p/\zeta^{\rm s}_3 $ differ most from their K41 values in the temperature range $T = 1.7$ to $1.9$.
 We can characterize the intermittency by the exponents (see, e.g., Ref.~\cite{dhar1997some}) $\mu_p^{\rm n} = p/3 - \zeta_6^{\rm n}$; $\mu_p^{\rm s} = p/3 - \zeta_6^{\rm s}$, for $p = 5$ and $6$, which measure the deviation of the $5^{th}-$ and $6^{th}-$order exponents from their K41 values.
 In Figs.~\ref{fig:PiZeta} (e) and(f) we plot $\mu_p^{\rm n}$, and $\mu_p^{\rm s}$, respectively, for $p = 5$ (red lines) and $p = 6$ (blue lines).
 From Figs.~\ref{fig:PiZeta} (e), and (f) we observe that these deviations, and hence the intermittency, are highest in the temperature range $T = 1.70$ to $ T = 1.90$.
+Figures~\ref{fig:PiZeta} (g), (h), and (i) are similar to Figs.\ref{fig:PiZeta} (a), (c), and (e), but for the runs with temperature dependent viscosities (Table~\ref{tab:parameters}).
 Intermittency in superfluid turbulence has also been studied in Refs.~\cite{salort2011investigation, rusaouen2017intermittency,procacciaintermittencyshellmodel, shukla2016multiscaling,biferale2018turbulent,varga2018intermittency} experimentally and numerically, by shell-model and DNS studies of 3D HVBK turbulence.
 As in classical-fluid turbulence, we still lack an \textit{ab-initio} theory of such intermittency.